WWsiyang/CodeWords-1/W1/readme.md

 How teaching can be more engaging and effective by taking advantage of the Online Worlds?
 Is learning online as effective?

+Now given the fact that we just had an mindcraft lecture...